JaredHLZhang/61040-portfolio/assignments/assignment2.md

 ## Application Pitch

 **Amimi** is a companionship AI designed to help long-distance couples strengthen their connection by recreating the sense of shared presence that is often missing across distance.
 The motivation behind Amimi is simple: while falling in love is easy, staying in companionate love during long separations is difficult.
-Couples struggle with the absence of daily companionship—those small shared moments, conversations, and memories that build long-term trust and intimacy.
+Couples struggle with the absence of daily companionship, those small shared moments, conversations, and memories that build long-term trust and intimacy.
 Amimi aims to fill this gap by supporting couples with meaningful, context-aware interactions.

 ### Key Features